What do you need to get cleaning contracts for medical facilities?

 The IJCSA courses range substantially in the average course study times and testing times.
 For instance, the OSHA-approved Bloodborne Pathogens Certification takes about two hours.
 The Chemical Hazards Certification takes three to five hours in total.
 The Biohazard Cleaning Certification, on the other hand, will take you around 44 hours.

-Winning contracts with hospitals, doctor’s offices, and other medical facilities will take some effort on your part, but with higher barriers to entry, you won’t face a lot of competition.
+Winning contracts with hospitals, medical offices, and other healthcare facilities will take some effort on your part, but with higher barriers to entry, you won’t face a lot of competition.
 More importantly, you can use your training as a selling point to non-medical facilities as well.
 There’s really no downside.

 Bid on jobs, manage projects, track clients, and more with Janitorial Manager.
 Sign up for a free demo to see all the great features!